 A pop-up shop will take some planning.
 In addition to designing a mobile store that represents your brand, you may need to get permission from cities before you open your shop on their sidewalks.
 The amount of exposure that you can get in cities like San Francisco, Los Angeles, and New York, however, makes the effort worth it.

 2. Create Your Own Holiday

 There’s a holiday for everything.
 In July, you have National Bikini Day.
 In November, you have National Fast Food Day.
 As you can already tell, many of these holidays were created to promote specific products or industries.
 Why not create a holiday for your brand or best-selling product?

 If your ecommerce store sells coffee, then you may want to start a social media campaign that encourages everyone to tag pictures of their morning brew with #coffeeday.
 Spend at least a month getting people excited about your holiday.
 The number of participants may surprise you.

 Marketing doesn’t end when you convince someone to purchase a product from your ecommerce store.
 In fact, the first purchase is the beginning of an on-going relationship.

 Use this opportunity to impress your customers.
-When you send them their orders, include handwritten notes, gifts and other goodies that they will love.
+When you send them their orders, include handwritten notes, gifts, and other goodies that they'll love.
 You’ll turn a casual shopper into a customer for life.
 If people are impressed enough to share their surprises online, then you’ll get a lot of free exposure.